uknight/SteamAuthenticationBundle/README.md

 ```
 ----------

-At first, require the bundle via Composer and add it to your `config/bundles.php` file.
+Then require the bundle via Composer and add it to your `config/bundles.php` file.
 `composer require knojector/steam-authentication-bundle`

 ----------